-When moving abroad, amongst other things, you’ll need to set up telephone, mobile, internet and TV connections.
-This guide will explain what your options are for securing a Luxembourg mobile number, together with the steps you need to take to use your mobile phone in Luxembourg.
+When moving abroad, among other things, you will need to set up telephone, mobile, internet and TV connections.
+This helpful guide will explain what your options are when it comes to choosing Luxembourg mobile operators and securing a mobile number, together with the steps you need to take to use your mobile phone in Luxembourg.

 International sim card provider Sim Options explains how to understand Luxembourg telephone numbers and discusses whether your best option is to buy a mobile SIM card in Luxembourg or opt for one of the alternative methods.

 Sim Options is Europe’s #1 marketplace for international Prepaid SIM Cards for travellers all over the world.
 Benefit from the lowest rates for internet data, calls and SMS during your next trip abroad.
 They offer SIM Cards in all formats: normal, micro and nano sizes, as well as mobile phones and travel accessories so you can stay connected throughout your trip.

 Visitors arriving in Luxembourg have a good variety of choice and various ways of getting a mobile number in Luxembourg.
 There are four main mobile operators together with a couple of smaller firms that offer cheaper rates.

 There four principle mobile operators in Luxembourg are:

 Each mobile operator follows a different procedure and arranges a variety of packages and tariffs.
 The easiest way to get the right tariff for you is to visit a mobile phone shop when you arrive in Luxembourg and tell them what you need.
 The shop assistant should be able to recommend the best option for you.